-Rent out a small spaces like a spare desk in your office or if you have a large, expansive premises, you can rent out a whole unit or floor.
+All you have to do is reach out on the internet to rent out small spaces like a spare desk in your office or if you have large, expansive premises, you can rent out a whole unit or floor.
 This will create an ideal environment for sole traders or small businesses.

 Use Project management Tools

 Project management tools can be a great way to save time and resources enabling teams to break the project down into smaller tasks that can facilitate the distribution of workloads.
 There are numerous project management tools including Trello, Capterra and Smart Sheet.
 Increase effectiveness with time management, strengthen the planning and budgeting process with accurate project management monitoring tools.

 Businesses spend a lot of money on paper and ink for printing documents so more and more businesses are making the transition to paperless offices.
 There are a number of tools that you can use to convert your paper documents into electronic versions or even remove the paper from the office completely.
 Scanners, digital note-taking applications such as Evernote, Intellinote project software or Adobe Reader for digitally signing documents.
 Use the above pieces of software to scan and index documents into your company database system.

 If you are hoping to fund your growing business, rather than purchasing new furniture seek out second-hand desks, office chairs, and other office furniture and equipment.
 Websites such as Desk Stop, Want Don’t Want or Carousell enables business owners to buy and sell furniture.
 Before purchasing new furniture check out local auctions trade magazines and use the internet to find suitable used furniture and equipment for a fraction of the price.

 Sharing services across businesses can result in substantial cost savings.